About the Program

 The program has a substantive focus on Chinese business law, offering legal education for students who want to become leaders in international business and gain a foothold in Asia.
 There are opportunities to study Mandarin, to receive instruction from top faculty in the region, and to interface with leading law firms, arbitral centers, and legal institutions in Shanghai and other cities in the region.

-The courses will focus on the structure and operation of Chinese legal institutions, Chinese legal and political philosophy, international business and investment transactions with China, and resolution of international disputes.
+The courses will focus on the structure and operation of Chinese legal institutions, international business and investment transactions with China, and resolution of international disputes.
 There will also be opportunities for directed research.

 Professor Frank Upham is the NYU Faculty Program Director.
 He oversees the program in coordination with the On-Site Program Director and Vice Chancellor of NYU Shanghai, Professor Jeffrey Lehman.